houseman/tally-counter/README.md

 ```

-These metrics are now available to us
+These metrics are now available to us, and may be accessed as attributes of the `Counter` instance:
 ### Sum of all natural numbers from 1 to 100
 ```python
 >>> counter.naturals